Laws governing the City of New Orleans: Home Rule Charter, Code of Ordinances and the Comprehensive Zoning Ordinance.

 Home » News

-The New Orleans Police Department is investigating a homicide that occurred today in the Sixth District at the intersection of Saint Andrew and Saint Thomas Street.
+The New Orleans Police Department is investigating a homicide by shooting that occurred in the Seventh District.

 Last updated: 10/10/2022 3:22:04 PM